yuqiii-wang/KnowledgeNotes/math/finance/quant/risks.md

 ## Value-at-Risk (VaR)

 For a given portfolio, time horizon, and probability $p$, the $p$ VaR can be defined informally as the maximum possible loss during that time after excluding all worse outcomes whose combined probability is at most $p$.
 This assumes mark-to-market pricing, and no trading in the portfolio.

 ## Profit-at-Risk (PaR)

 For example, if the confidence interval for evaluating the PaR is 95%, there is a 5% probability that due to changing commodity volumes and prices, the profit outcome for a specific period (e.g. December next year) will fall short of the expected profit result by more than the PaR value.

+## Tail Risk

+Tail risk is the financial risk of an asset or portfolio of assets moving more than three standard deviations (likelihood of happening $1-P(\mu-3\sigma \le X \le \mu + 3\sigma)\approx 1-99.7\%=0.3\%$) from its current price, above the risk of a normal distribution.

+It is used to refer the risk associated with an event (black swan) that is extremely unlikely to happen.